HomeSafety Score Methodology

 Composite Safety Score

-The final Traffic Safety Score is calculated as the arithmetic mean of all four normalized metrics:
+The final Traffic Safety Score is calculated as the weighted sum of all three normalized metrics:

 Scores range from 0 (least safe) to 100 (safest), providing an intuitive scale for public communication.